 In this article you can find simple instructions to setup Universal Analytics tracking using Google Tag Manager.
 If you haven't connected Google Tag Manager to Publitas yet, check out Setting up Google Tag Manager.

-- Step 1: Import Variables, Triggers and Tags into GTM
+- Step 1: Import Variables, Triggers and Tags into Google Tag Manager

 - How to process future updates

-Step 1: Import Variables, Triggers and Tags into GTM
+Step 1: Import Variables, Triggers and Tags into Google Tag Manager

 - Download the settings attached to this article